-Lenders (or financers) want to protect themselves if you are unable to pay them back.
+Lenders want to protect themselves if you are unable to pay them back.
 They don’t want you to owe them more on the car than what it’s worth in case the car gets turned back.
-A down payment covers the gap between the sale price of the vehicle, and its value once it leaves the dealership.
+A down payment covers the gap between the sale price of the vehicle and its value once it leaves the dealership.

-Most often, financers look for an up-front payment or deposit of between 10% and 20% of the value of the car.
-If you don’t have that amount of money, you can also trade-in a vehicle you already own.
+Most often, lenders look for an upfront payment or deposit of between 10% and 20% of the value of the car.
+If you don’t have that amount of money, you can also trade in your current vehicle.

-If those options aren’t available to you, you can find lenders and car dealers who offer no money down car loans.
+If those options aren’t available to you, you can find lenders and car dealerships that offer no money down car loans.
 This type of loan lets you drive the car off the lot with little to no payment upfront, but because you are borrowing a higher sum of money, this type of car loan may come with a higher interest rate—especially if you have a low credit score.

 A zero-down car loan means that the lender is taking on higher financial risk than usual, so a higher rate of interest usually applies.
 A lender will assess the level of risk and base the rate of interest on the answers they can get to these three questions:

 Getting a little further into the details of how lenders assess whether a person with bad or no credit can get approved for a vehicle loan, the lenders will typically look at a few things:

 Lenders look at how the payment would fit into your monthly budget once you’ve paid your other bills.

 Lenders want to know how you’ve paid back lenders in the past.
 This will help them determine the risk of you paying off your new loan obligation